Introduction to Well Put Podcast

 Speaker

 So, you know, those kinds of projects do, they do have this kind of, you know, can have almost kind of a snowball effect.
-And sometimes, or sometimes it'll be, we'll work with, you know, have a good experience with someone at one organization or a school, and they go to another school and we work with them there.
-In fact, one of our clients we've actually worked with at his last four jobs.
+And sometimes, or sometimes it'll be, we'll work with, you know, have a good experience with someone at one organization or a school and they go to another school and we work with them there.
+In fact, one of our clients we've actually worked with at his last four, four jobs.
+Yeah.

 00:23:05